KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 The reason this hasn't already happened are that (a) there is little incentive for anyone to enact this reorganization because it the reorganization itself generates little academic clout, and (b) it is actually in the interest of the median paper
 *author* (not viewer/reader) to not use such a leaderboard, because the median paper involves overclaiming or fake reuslts, which become impossible in the presence of a competitive leaderboard.
-But, as the Muon author, maybe I am clouty enough to make a change.
+But, as the Muon firstauthor, maybe I am clouty enough to make a change.